KittehOrg/KittehIRCClientLib/docs/android.md

     // ...
     defaultConfig {
         applicationId "com.example.kiclandroidtest"
-        minSdkVersion 24
+        minSdkVersion 34
         // ...
     }
 }
 ```

+(Use KICL 9.0.0 if you need to go earlier than Android 14 - you can then use minSdkVersion of 24)

-### Ensure source and target compatibility are set for Java 8
+### Ensure source and target compatibility are set for Java 17

 In `app/build.gradle`: